chenwong/PycharmProjects/README.md

-here is some python programs.
+here are some python programs,including data analysis and CN programs.